Betsy W Williams, PhD, MPH

 Dr. Betsy White Williams earned her Masters Degree in Public Health from Boston University and her Doctorate in Clinical Psychology with specialization in clinical aging from the University of Southern California.
 She completed her postdoctoral training in clinical neuropsychology at the University of California, San Diego.
-Her early research and clinical work were in the area of changes associated with Alzheimer’s disease.
+Her early research and clinical work were in the area of neuropsychological changes associated with Alzheimer’s disease.

-For the past ten years, her research and clinical foci have shifted to issues having to do with professionals.
+For the past thirteen years, her research and clinical foci have shifted to issues having to do with high professionals.
 She has extensive experience working with high accountability professionals, in particular healthcare professionals.
-Her work with physicians includes addressing concerns related to clinical competency, substance use disorders, professional boundaries, disruptive behavior and aging.
+Her work with physicians includes addressing concerns related to clinical competency, substance use disorders, burnout, professional boundaries, disruptive behavior and aging.
 In this work she has provided assessment, treatment and remedial education/treatment services.
 Currently she is the Clinical Director at the Professional Renewal Center in Lawrence, KS an assessment and treatment facility in Lawrence, KS.